Hacker0x01/docs.hackerone.com/docs/programs/explore.md

 View by | How you want to view your data. <br><br>You can choose from:<li>Submission date: The date the report was submitted (*displays for all Median time metrics and Submission activity*)<li>Resolution date: The date the report was resolved (*displays when Median time to resolution is the metric*)
 Interval | The time between each data point.<br><br>You can choose from:<li>Week <li>Month <li>Quarter <li>Year
 Filter | You can filter your metrics by: <li>Severities<li>Assets<li>Weaknesses<li>Current report state<li>Disclosed state<li>Engaged by your H1 triage team <li>Custom fields
-Benchmarks | A filter you can create of different program characteristics that you want to compare your program to. <br><br>Each benchmark is an aggregate measure of data of other programs on HackerOne.
+Benchmarks | *Only available for Enterprise programs* <br><br>A filter you can create of different program characteristics that you want to compare your program to. <br><br>Each benchmark is an aggregate measure of data of other programs on HackerOne.
 All data is anonymous so that no program's data will be exposed.

 Once you’ve specified how you’d like to view your data, you’ll be able to drill-down into your data to see how your program has been performing.
 You’ll get a holistic view of what is and isn’t going well, and be able to discern what areas need improvement.